The Di Stéfano Signing

 Di Stéfano: Spanish Icon

 Di Stéfano’s international legacy is an oft-unexplored wrinkle to this story, as he shone a positive light on the Spanish State when he turned out for the Spanish national team.
-Like at Real Madrid, Franco sought to project a glorious image of Spain to its citizens through its national team.
+Like at Real Madrid, Franco sought to project a glorious image of Spain to its citizens through the team.
 To this end, he nationalized the world’s best players in order to ensure victory, including the Czech Kubala and Hungarian superstar Ferenc Puskas.[xv]
 Di Stéfano was naturalized in 1956 despite having previously represented both Argentina and Colombia.[xvi]

 Di Stéfano’s impressive performances in 31 caps led to 23 goals for Spain, leading many to believe that he would have been the country’s all-time leading scorer, had he started playing for Spain earlier.[xvii]
 Bizarrely though, the world never had a chance to ever admire “The Blond Arrow” on the biggest stage.
 Argentina didn’t enter the World Cup in 1950 or 1954, Spain didn’t qualify in 1958, and di Stéfano withdrew due to injury from Spain’s ill-fated 1962 campaign.[xviii]